 Volunteering back in the Spring Summer and Fall of 2014, specifically in mechanics, Carson was one of the most giving individuals ever associated with Redemptive.
 Incredibly shy, amazingly kind, and wonderful to be around, one of RC's finest no doubt!

 A crazy character, but awesome guy, Brooke started volunteering way back in August of 2013, and for 3 years remained a faithful weekly volunteer and great friend.
 He's not seen at RC as much these days, but he'll always be remembered as an RC legend.

 Deciding to spend a summer of service between his freshman and sophomore years at Auburn, and just in time to meet the summer swell of 2017, Joshua Johnston showed up and started working as a full time volunteer.
 In less than 3 months Josh logged 500 hours as volunteer mechanic - incredible!

-JP's work ethic, kindness, and love for the shop were truly been a blessing back in 2016.
-He worked in an array of capacities, excelling at graphic design and instagram, but always gave his all no matter the job.
+JP's work ethic, kindness, and love for the shop were truly a blessing back in 2016.
+He worked in an array of capacities, excelling at graphic design and social media, but always gave his all no matter the job.
 His presence around the shop is greatly missed.